roger-luiz/roger-luiz/README.md

 - I'm currently focused on web development.
 - Front-end, Back-end, DevOps, Database, UI/UX.
+- Looking for an opportunity as an intern in the development area.

 #### :rocket: Languages and Tools
 <p align="left">